Pipelines¶

 message

-content in the sample parsing test; - Other data types need to convert the content into "line protocol" format content first, then input it for sample parsing test.
+content in the sample parsing test. - Other data types need to convert the content into "line protocol" format before inputting for sample parsing test.

 For more details on log Pipelines, refer to Log Pipeline Manual.